 The debut of the Minsk Chamber Orchestra, the appearance of an ensemble of ancient music "Cantabile," folk-dance ensemble "Khoroshki" and "Kupalinka" have decorated and shocked the cultural environment of the country.
 A "Minsk Spring" and "Belarusian Music Autumn" - festivals, which annually enrich repertory context of the Philharmonic life – have become the culmination of the concert season of the country.

 Modern history of the Belarusian Philharmonic marked its capital reconstruction in 2004.
+The reconstruction was carried out at the expense of the republican budget.
 From the old Philharmonic remained only the foundation of the building.
 Interior Philharmonic meets the latest standards and technologies.
 Improving the quality of sound required to reduce the number of seats in the hall.
 Now, instead of 930, it is designed for 690 seats.
-At the same time, the building was opened in the other Philharmonic Small Hall for 190 seats, which bears the name of Gregory Shirma.
+At the same time, the building was opened in the other Philharmonic Small Hall for 190 seats, which bears the name of Grigory Shirma.